lpoulain/Rust-JVM/README.md

 ## What is supported

 This JVM implements most bytecode instructions.
-Its native class support however stays limited, and it has not been tested with many classes.
-The files in the `java` folder (`Hello.java`, `Arithm.java`, `Streams.java`, `Person.java`. `TestThread.java`, `Exceptions.java` and `Mandelbrot.java`) show what is currently being supported.
+Their implementation may however not be complete as it has been tested with a limited number of classes.
+Moreover, the JVM's native class support stays limited.
+The files in the `java` folder show what is currently being supported:

+- `Hello.java`: basic Hello World
+- `Arithm.java`: simple integer arithmetic
+- `Mandelbrot.java` floating-point calculations
+- `Streams.java`: a Java streams example using `map()`, `filter()` and `forEach()`
+- `Person.java`: class, `switch` statements and enums
+- `TestThread.java`: multi-threading
+- `Exceptions.java`: exception handling

 See also the following to understand more about Java/Scala/Kotlin code gets converted into bytecode instructions: